skramm/homog2d/docs/homog2d_qa.md

 ---

-- Q: I get a lot of warnings (`...may be used uninitialized in this function`) when running the test suite, why?
+- Q: I get a lot of warnings (`...may be used uninitialized in this function`) when running the test suite with GCC, why?
-- A: This seems to be an issue whith Catch, regular program shouldn't issue those, no worry.
+- A: This seems to be an issue whith Catch, regular program shouldn't issue those, no worry (this doesn't seem to happen with clang).

 ---